stratosnet/sdubo/README.md

 <hr />

-## What is Kubo?
+## What is Sdubo?

 Kubo was the first IPFS implementation and is the most widely used one today.
 Implementing the *Interplanetary Filesystem* - the Web3 standard for content-addressing, interoperable with HTTP.
 Thus powered by IPLD's data models and the libp2p for network communication.
 Kubo is written in Go.
+Combining with SDS files and folders automatically chunked across different nodes and always could recoverable.

 Featureset
 - Runs an IPFS-Node as a network service that is part of LAN and WAN DHT